homeinfogmbh/backlight/README.md

 Loads the backlight using the first working graphics card specified in `graphics_cards` or the first working graphics card found on the system if `graphics_cards` is `None`.
-If no provided graphics cards could be found, it raises `NoSupportedGraphicsCards`.
+If no working graphics cards could be found, it raises `NoSupportedGraphicsCards`.

 #### `Backlight.max`